 Why is a high-end SUV like the Volvo XC90 experiencing air suspension problems?
 As we frequently mention, air suspensions are inherently susceptible to issues due to the use of rubber materials (such as air springs or airbags), sensors, and other delicate components.

-Basically, no matter if you’ve got a shiny new system or one that’s been modified, you can expect almost similar causes behind air suspension issues, except for manufacturing defects.
+No matter if you’ve got a shiny new system or one that’s been modified, you can expect almost similar causes behind air suspension issues, except for manufacturing defects.
 Here, we have elaborated on some typical causes of air suspension issues in the Volvo XC90.

 Extreme Cold Weather